What are the requirements for an apprenticeship

 Level 6 and 7 apprenticeships are equivalent to Bachelor’s or Master’s degree study.
 You’ll study for your degree alongside paid work, allowing you to graduate without the tuition fees and student loans associated with university.

 Degree level apprenticeships last at least 2.5 years and the academic work can be very challenging.
 You’ll need to have some Level 3 qualifications such as A levels, BTECs or an Advanced apprenticeship to enrol on a degree apprenticeship and may need a Bachelor’s degree to progress onto some Level 7 apprenticeships.
+Bear in mind the funding change noted above: from January 2026, government funding for Level 7 apprenticeships is restricted to those aged 21 and under (with limited exceptions), so older applicants should check funding arrangements with their employer.

 Can you do an apprenticeship if you have a degree?

 It’s possible to do an undergraduate degree at university and then enrol on a level 7 degree apprenticeship in the same or a similar field.
 This can be an excellent way to attain a postgraduate degree while also taking your first steps into your chosen career.
-However there isn’t a wide selection of Master’s level apprenticeships and they tend to be very specialised.
+However, there isn’t a wide selection of Master’s level apprenticeships and they tend to be very specialised.

 If you have a degree and want to enrol on a lower level apprenticeship, this can be more complicated.
 The guidelines state that an apprenticeship has to cover significantly new skills and knowledge so there can’t be any significant overlap between your degree study and your apprenticeship.